-Do I think it’s good use of a sales persons time to chase 12 times?
-Rarely…
+Do I think it’s good use of your time to chase 12 times?

 I’d rather have a process that didn’t rely on that…if you’d like the same process – we cover it here – B2B Sales Training – Fixed Price

 MYTH 3: Sending 20 Sales Emails is as Good as Having 20 Decision Maker Sales Conversations